 UNT is a Carnegie Tier 1 research university and a federally designated Hispanic-Serving Institution and Minority-Serving Institution, with a diverse population of over 40,000 students.
 We seek faculty eager to work in a collaborative, multidisciplinary environment, and who have a willingness to engage beyond the classroom in areas such as mentoring, career coaching, advising, recruiting, curriculum development, student clubs, and public and private sector engagement.

 New College strives to build a culture that celebrates equity, diversity, and inclusion.
 We honor diverse backgrounds, values, and points of view, and recognize their crucial importance in achieving and sustaining our mission, vision, and values.

 New College invites applications for a full-time non-tenure system faculty positon in applied biology.
 Successful applicants will be able to teach introduction to biology (majors and non-majors) and applied life sciences, as well as cell biology, physiology, immunology, biochemistry, or parasitology.

-The University of North Texas invites applications for multiple non-tenure system positions in the clinical ranks to join the initial cadre of faculty in support of the new branch campus located in Frisco, Texas-the nation’s fastest growing city-located in the Dallas-Fort Worth Metropolitan area.
-This effort is the next phase in the partnership with the City of Frisco to create a new branch campus focused on career readiness for the 21st Century.
-UNT at Frisco supports 20 plus undergraduate and graduate degrees and more than 1,700 students at three locations.
-Planning for the permanent campus is underway with the first building, a $115 million facility, is scheduled for completion in fall of 2022.
+Faculty will be based at UNT’s branch campus located in Frisco, Texas.
+This effort is the next phase in UNT’s partnership with the City of Frisco to create a new branch campus focused on career readiness for the 21st Century.
+UNT at Frisco supports 20 plus undergraduate and graduate degrees and more than 1700 students.
+The first building for the new campus, a 100,000 square foot $115 million dollar facility, is scheduled for completion in fall of 2022.